abinit/abinit/doc/tutorial/rf1.md

 The run that you just made will be considered as defining a ground-state configuration, on top of which responses to perturbations will be computed.
-The main output of this ground-state run is the wavefunction file trf1_1o_WFK, that you can already rename as trf1_1i_WFK.
-Indeed, it will be used in the next runs, as an input file.
+The main output of this ground-state run is the wavefunction file trf1_1o_WFK, that you can already rename as trf1_1i_WFK to use it as input wave function for the next runs.

 !!! warning

     So, in the corresponding "files" file for all the following runs, at third line, pay attention **to keep** "trf1_1i".
-By contrast, for the second run, you should change the first line from "trf1_1"
-    to "trf1_2", and do similarly for the second, fourth and fifth lines of this file.
+By contrast, for the second run, you should change the first line from "trf1_1" to "trf1_2", and do similarly for the second, fourth and fifth lines of this file.

 ## 2 Frozen-phonon calculation of a second derivative of the total energy

-We will now aim at computing the second derivative of the total energy with respect to an atomic displacement by different means.
+We will now compute the second derivative of the total energy with respect to an atomic displacement by different means.
 For that purpose,  you must first read [[help:respfn#intro|sections 0 and the first paragraph of section 1]]